As noted on the About Me page of my website, I observe a lot.

 Some of what I notice:

 I love writing reviews on Amazon because I rely heavily on other reviewers when I am debating a purchase, so it’s important to give back to that community.
 My comments are as objective as possible in order that a reader can take what I’ve said and make a judgment of whether or not to purchase.
 I try to explain why I disliked a book so that someone can think: “Well, that doesn’t bother me, I think I’ll give it a whirl.”
 This is, after all, my opinion.
-I do not usually recap the story—Amazon already provides that information—trying instead to discuss what pulled me in or repulsed me.
+I do not usually recap the story since Amazon already provides that information.
+I try instead to discuss what pulled me in or repulsed me.

 When we dine in a nice restaurant in the USA, anticipating five-star service and have a wait person walk to our table and greet us with, “Hi, guys,” I cringe.
 I seethe, openly look myself up and down, wondering.
 Yes, I hold off until the person leaves, turn to Alex and ask: “I am still a woman, right?”
 He, being a fellow, doesn’t mind this wording so much.
 I deplore it and often think about leaving a note that states: “Your tip went down a percentage point every time you called me a guy.”
 Alex won’t let me.
 Amazing restraint for a man who speaks his mind whether or not you care!

 Since I’m a writer, certain to receive negative reviews on my own work, let’s focus on books and why I review the way I do:

 I’m currently reading Lawrence Block’s, The Liar’s Bible—a good book for writers of fiction.

 Do I love Lawrence Block?
 Almost always.
 By that I mean that I love his Burglar Books.
 They make me howl with laughter and entertain me every time.
-They’re on my bookshelf, never to be given away, and scheduled for rereading (and reviewing) this summer.
+They’re on my bookshelf, never to be given away, and scheduled for rereading (and reviewing) during hot summer days.
 However, I can’t read his Matthew Scudder novels.
 Nope.
 Not my thing.
 I plodded through one—barely.
 The writing is well done, it’s the character I have issues with.
 I don’t like him!